papermerge/documentation/source/User's Manual/apps.rst

 However, a great number of features requests were subject to debate, or just not suitable for majority of users.
 A very good example of such feature is duplicates removal.
-First of all, what is a duplicate?
+First of all, how to define that a specific document is a duplicate (of other document)?

 There are at least three possibilities:

 1. duplicate are documents with same file name
 2. duplicates are documents with same digest value
 3. duplicates are those documents where extracted text is >= 95% similar (i.e. very similar)

 Each of points above has pros and cons.
+Each of them may be right under specific circumstances and for specific user or company requirements.
 By default, Papermerge does not implement any of those points.
-If you upload same files (with same content and even same filename) it will gladly accept them.
-In the end, it is a matter of preference.
+Event more, if you upload same files (with same content and even same filename) it will gladly accept them.
+In the end, whole this document duplicates thingy is just a matter of preference.

 Apps were introduced to address such issues.
 App (or plugin if you like) is a way extend base Papermerge application.
-Continuing with above example with document duplicates, by adding/removing specific Papermerge app you can add/remove specific document duplicate removal criteria.
-This way, Papermerge base application, which is called Papermerge Core will contains only essential features.
+Continuing with above example with document duplicates, by adding/removing specific Papermerge app you can add/remove specific document duplicate detection criteria.
+This way, Papermerge base application, which is called Papermerge Core will contain only essential features.

 Papermerge Core
 ~~~~~~~~~~~~~~~~~

-Papermerge Core contains only features which are crucial for a document
-management system.
-Organizing documents with tags and
-folders are essential.
-Document versioning, metadata and OCR are indispensable
-features archives management system - thus they are part of the Core (core features).

-On the other hand, not everybody needs LDAP authentication, document
+On the other hand, document management system are complex applications, with
+rich set of requirements such as LDAP authentication, document electronic
+signatures and even such fancy things as data retention policies.
+Not
+everybody needs LDAP authentication though.
+Also, not everybody uses document
 electronic signatures and data retention policies.
 These type of features are
-good candidates for Papermerge apps.
+very good candidates for Papermerge apps.
 All non essential features will be
 implemented as apps which can be easily plugged or removed.

 Meet Papermerge Apps
 ~~~~~~~~~~~~~~~~~~~~~